Trade Stock Indices

 Maximum Drawdown

-Maximum drawdown is the total amount you have lost in your account before you start making profits.
+Maximum drawdown is the total amount you have lost in your account before you begin making profits.

 Example of Maximum Drawdown: